sergepaulc/OpenClaw_Agents/PPTX_Agent.md

 #### Example:

-Edit PPTX Art_Class.pptx: replace "Class" with "Course" on all slides
+Edit PPTX Your_Presentation.pptx: replace "Word" with "New Word" on all slides

 #### OpenClaw replies with an output filename and a change summary